junxit/us-congress-bills-113/metadata.md

 - 2013-05-16 — Rule provides for consideration of H.R.
 45 with 2 hours of general debate.
 Motion to recommit with or without instructions allowed.
 Measure will be considered read.
 Bill is closed to amendments.
 - 2013-05-16 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H2704)
 - 2013-05-16 — The previous question was ordered pursuant to the rule. (consideration: CR H2703)
+- 2013-05-20 — Received in the Senate.
+- 2013-05-21 — Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2013-05-22 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 78.